esl/MongooseIM/doc/user-guide/ICE_tutorial.md

-## How to: Setup fennec (TURN/STUN server) and see that it works (a.k.a ICE demo)
+## How to: Set up Fennec (TURN/STUN server) and see that it works (a.k.a ICE demo)

 ### Introduction
-#### Who is that document for?
+#### Who is this document for?

-This document shows our TURN/STUN server in action.
+This document is a showcase of our TURN/STUN server in action.
-Not only shows how to setup and configure the [Fennec], but shows how to setup entire example system that takes advantage of what *Fennec* can do.
+Not only does it show how to set up and configure [Fennec], but also shows how to set up entire example system that takes advantage of what Fennec does.
-Therefore this documents is for everyone that want to tinker with a real example of a application that requires NAT traversal and uses a TURN and STUN server to achieve it.
+Therefore this documents is for anyone who wants to tinker with example application that requires NAT traversal and uses TURN and STUN server to achieve it.

-#### What will be the end result of this tutorial?
+#### What is the end result of this tutorial?

-At the end of the tutorial you will get a working environment that includes two peers that are able to send live video stream to each other.
+At the end of the tutorial you will have a working environment with two peers, one sending live video to another.
-This peer-to-peer communication will not be obstructed with any NATs that may happen to be on the way.
+The peer-to-peer communication will not be obstructed with any NATs that may happen to be on the way.
-The live video stream is only an example here - there are many possible use cases for peer-to-peer communication with NAT transversal.
+The live video stream is only an example here - there are many possible use cases for peer-to-peer communication with NAT traversal.
-We choose to build the example application that shows video streaming only because it is probably most "presentable" use case.
+We chose to build an example application that shows video streaming, only because it is probably the most eye-catchin use case.

 #### What do I need to begin?

-Before you begin you may need to prepare an environment for setting up the components used in this tutorial.
+Before you begin you have to prepare an environment for setting up the components used in this tutorial.
-To keep it short, here's a list of things you need to have:
+To keep it short, here's a list of things you'll need:
-* At least one Android phone (or at least an Android emulator).
+* One Android phone (or at least an Android emulator).
-The video player in this tutorial in available only as Android application.
+The video player in this tutorial is available only as Android application.
 * RaspberryPi or virtually any device that is able to [run Elixir code][Elixir].
 Oh, and also has [ffmpeg] installed.
-In this tutorial we will use RaspberryPi 3 since it looks cool and it will be easier to distinguish this component from others since RaspberryPi as a name is much less common then "*generic device that runs elixir*".
+We are going to use use RaspberryPi 3, to give this tutorial a smell of IoT.
 * At least one machine with public IPv4 address.
-You need this since, both [MongooseIM] and [Fennec] servers need to be accessible by all devices that are used in this demo system.
+It is necessary, because both [MongooseIM] and [Fennec] servers need to be accessible by all devices that are used in this demo system.
-You could use some private, local IP address, but then you would need to ensure that your phone and the RaspberryPi are behind some kind of a NAT relatively to this IP address.
+You could use some private, local IP address, but then you would need to ensure that your phone and the RaspberryPi are behind some kind of a NAT relative to this IP address.

-On this tutorial we are going to use 2 VPS (Virtual Private Server) that are based somewhere far far away and have a public IPv4 address each, that we will reference to as *1.1.1.1* for the Fennec's VPS and *2.2.2.2* for the MongooseIM's VPS.
+> Note: the demo will probably work without the NAT, but in such there is no point in setting up TURN server.

-Also we will assume that there is a domain connected to *2.2.2.2* IP address called *myxmpp.com* since we are going to setup XMPP server on the VPS with this IP address.
+We are going to use 2 VPS (Virtual Private Server) that are located somewhere far far away, both having public IPv4 address.
+Let's say Fennec is bound to *1.1.1.1*, and MongooseIM to *2.2.2.2*.

-#### General architecture of the environment build with this tutorial
+#### General architecture of the environment built with this tutorial

 The architecture of the system we are building looks like this:
 ![ICE example architecture][ice_architecture]

-As stated in chapter above, we can see here [MongooseIM] at *2.2.2.2*/*myxmpp.com* and [Fennec] on *1.1.1.1*.
+As stated in chapter above, here we can see [MongooseIM] at *2.2.2.2*/*myxmpp.com* and [Fennec] at *1.1.1.1*.
-We also have a RaspberryPi that is connected to some private network (so is behind some NAT) and Android Phone that is connected to LTE network that also is behind carrier's NAT.
+We also have a RaspberryPi that is connected to some private network (so is behind some NAT) and Android phone that is connected to LTE network and also is behind carrier's NAT.

 #### ICE notes

-The end result of this tutorial uses not only the [Fennec] and [MongooseIM] servers but also custom version of [Mangosta-Android] and [DemoStreamerICE].
+The end result of this tutorial not only uses [Fennec] and [MongooseIM] servers but also uses custom version of [Mangosta-Android] and [DemoStreamerICE].
-Both projects are custom modified and custom made respectively in order to showcase the video steaming on top of the [Fennec] data relay.
+Both projects are custom modified and custom made respectively in order to showcase the video streaming using the data relay capabilities provided by [Fennec].
-The streaming itself along with the signaling protocol are made only for this demo and **are not part of the platform**.
+The streaming itself, along with the signalling protocol, were prepared only for the case of this demo and **are not part of the platform**.
-Those components exist only to visualize what [Fennec] can achieve and what one can build on top of it.
+Those components exist only to visualize what can be achieved with [Fennec] and what one can build on top of it.

-### Setting up MongooseIM (signaling)
+### Setting up MongooseIM (signalling)

-The ICE is nothing without signaling.
-The signaling protocol itself can be designed specifically for the application that is being deployed or can be implemented based on some standards like e.g. [Jingle].
+The ICE is nothing without signalling.
+The signalling protocol itself can be designed specifically for the application that is being deployed or can be implemented based on some standards, e.g. [Jingle].
-Here, since this is only an example that show [Fennec] in action we choose to implement simplest signaling possible - i.e. sending relay addresses via XMPP messages.
+Here, since this is only an example that shows [Fennec] in action, we chose to implement simplest signalling possible, i.e. sending relay addresses via XMPP messages.
-No matter whether we would use this approach or [Jingle] we can use [MongooseIM] XMPP server as transport for this signaling.
+No matter if we use this approach or [Jingle], we can use [MongooseIM] XMPP server as transport layer for the signalling.
-Therefore in order to enable signaling we need an instance of [MongooseIM] in the simplest configuration, since the only thing we need from [MongooseIM] is to provide us with means to communicate between two peers.
+In order to enable signalling we need an instance of [MongooseIM] running with the simplest configuration, since the only thing we need from it is to provide us with means to communicate between two peers.

 #### Configuration